BYOD is a growing trend, here’s why it works for business

 Education is an essential part of a successful BYOD program.
 People need to be fully aware of the risks to a company if BYOD isn’t managed.
 No one wants to be the person who downloads an app that takes down an entire company.
 Helping employees understand about computer security and their role in preventing hacks makes getting people onboard much easier.

 The final part of starting BYOD at your company is a mobile device management (MDM) system.
 An MDM is made up of two parts: secure apps that reside on the employee’s phones and an administration tool (usually web-based).
 The apps let employees securely connect to your network, email, and files.
 The administration tool lets you set policies for what people can do with company data on their phones.
 It’s important to let people know using an MDM protects their personal data as much as the work data.
 Workplace apps ensures that personal data doesn’t leak into company container (like accidentally emailing a client using your personal email address) and vice versa.

-Coming up next: Real advice on starting your own BYOD program
+Up next: Advice on starting your own BYOD security program

 In part two of our BYOD series we’ll dive into this last point—it’s easy to do BYOD security at your company—in more detail.
 We’ll cover creating your BYOD policies, setting expectations, security education, and how to choose the MDM that’s right for you.
 BYOD has taken off in the past 10 years and that makes it easy to learn from the companies that have done it already and see how to tailor a program that’s right for you.